-Our programs will give you a hands-on experience with projects while working alongside skilled professionals who will help you develop job skills and expose you to rewarding careers.
-When you participate in an After School Matters program, you can increase your confidence, build skills and professional values like excellence, leadership, teamwork, respect, commitment and innovation.
-After School Matters strives to ensure that all programs are interesting, exciting and relevant to the real world.
+Our programs will give you hands-on experience with projects while working alongside skilled professionals who will help you develop job skills and expose you to rewarding careers.
+When you participate in an After School Matters program, you can increase your confidence, build skills, and professional values like excellence, leadership, teamwork, respect, commitment, and innovation.
+After School Matters strives to ensure that all programs are interesting, exciting, and relevant to the real world.

 Apprenticeships – Project-based programs led by industry experts that can provide a pathway to progress in skills development and independence.
 Final projects and showcases increase in complexity across the apprenticeship levels so teens have the opportunity to expand their skills.
 Teens must be at least 14 years old and are awarded a stipend for program completion.

 Assistantships – Opportunities for teens to participate in introductory workplace experiences alongside supportive After School Matters staff.
 Teens must be at least 16 years old and are paid an hourly rate of $8.25/hour.
 These opportunities range from program assistance to school-wide support for programming to outreach and engagement activities.

 Internships – Industry-specific, entry-level professional experiences with external organizations and companies.
 Teens may be required to have participated in at least three previous After School Matters programs.
 Teens must be at least 16 years old (some positions require the teen to be at least 18 years old) and are paid an hourly rate of $10.50/hour.
 These opportunities include museum docent, camp counselor, corporate administration intern, and more.